Accessing police & medical records

 If the documents are not provided to you, or the agency asks you to formally apply under the FOI Act, you will need to lodge an access application with that agency.
 See below for contact information relating to police and medical records.

-You can access some information from the WA Police without making an FOI application.
-Go to Police Direct on the WA Police website for more information about the kinds of information you can access from the WA Police and how to access that information.
+You can access some information from the WA Police Force without making an FOI application.
+Go to Police Direct on the WA Police Force website for more information about the kinds of information you can access from the WA Police Force and how to access that information.

 Phone: (08) 6229 5900